maoberlehner/markus-oberlehner-net/content/blog/payment-request-api-building-a-shopping-cart.md

 const addToCart = addToCartFactory({ store });
 // Retrieve the payment details (total amount
-// and display items) from the store. const getPaymentDetails = getPaymentDetailsFactory({ store });
+// and display items) from the store. const checkoutPaymentDetails = checkoutPaymentDetailsFactory({ store });
 ```

 First of all we need a `store` where we can store our line items which represent the shopping cart.
 In this example we're simply using JavaScripts own `Map()` object.
 In a real world app you'll most likely need a persistent data store but for demonstration purposes this is fine.

 The `addToCart()` function is built by providing the previously created `store` as a dependency.
 This function will take with whatever it got initialized as it's store (as long as it matches the `Map()` interface) to save products in it.

 Finally we need a way to retrieve the payment detail data from the shopping cart store.
-This is what the `getPaymentDetails()` function does.
+This is what the `checkoutPaymentDetails()` function does.

 ## Adding products to the cart
 In order to add products to the cart instead of immediately triggering the checkout process when the user clicks on a product button, we have to make some slight modifications to the `handleProductClick()` function.